 I am a Swimmer, not a Doctor, but I want to share this personal experience as accidentally getting the virus in your eye can be very serious and it can happen without thinking.

-Today, when I have a cold sore, I only apply lip balm or lip treatment at a sink so I can instantly wash my hands to remove any risk of moving the active virus to other parts of my face.
+Today, when I have a cold sore, I only apply lip balm or lip treatment (like the amazing Zovirax which you find on Amazon here) at a sink so I can instantly wash my hands to remove any risk of moving the active virus to other parts of my face.

 Should I Swim With A Cold Sore?

 Although you can swim with a cold sore as the chlorinated pool water makes it safe to do so, the real question is, “should you swim with a cold sore?